KY-max07/MoiveRating-React-Redux/README.md

-# FakeSHOP-React-Redux
+# MovieRating: React-redux!
-A shopping project based on learning REDUX TOOLKIT!
+A Movie rating project based on learning the REDUX TOOLKIT!